Bourton-on-the-Water model village: Construction

 Morris and his wife carefully measured each building in the village and commissioned eight local craftsmen to construct scale replicas of around 100 structures.
 The craftsmen were construction workers rather than model makers so the methods used were scaled down versions of those used to construct real buildings.
 The walls are made from ashlars of local limestone, carefully cut to minimise joints and engraved to depict smaller courses of stone.
 The roofs are covered with slates of Cotswold stone from the Huntsman's Quarry located 3 mi from the village.
 The drystone walls are real and have cock and hen or flatstone copings to correspond with the real walls in the village.
 Two of the buildings have full interiors, visible through perspex panels in their walls: the Church of England parish church of St Lawrence and the village's Baptist chapel.
 The church has intricate tracery windows and the windows on the models are glazed with real glass.
 The model village includes examples of 17th- to 19th-century Cotswold architecture.
 A recording of hymns being sung is played from the village's churches.
 The roads include model benches and post boxes.
 Miniature shrubs, including some bonsai trees planted in the 1930s, and pruned real trees represent the trees and bushes of the full-size village and alpine plants the flowers.

 The model village covers the core of the historic village stretching from the Old Mill (now home to the Cotswold Motoring Museum) to the New Inn (which is now known as the Old New Inn).
 This includes High Street, Station Road, Moore Road, Victoria Street and Sherborne Street.
 The only building not shown in its correct relative position is St Lawrence's church, which would otherwise fall outside of the area covered.
 A running stream stands in for the River Windrush.

 The model village includes a scale model of the model village (which would be at 1:81 scale).
 This model, in turn, contains a scale model of the model of the model village; being at 1:729 scale this measures around 1 ft in width.
 This model also contains a scale model (in paint only) of the model of the model of the model village (which would be at 1:6561 scale).
+Because of the 90° rotation of the model village relative to the actual village, each level of scale model is also rotated a further 90°.